 What does the Scripture state?
 The Holy Spirit certainly would be clear in describing anything as important as the eternal destiny of a human being.
 Let us not add to or subtract from what is declared in the written Word.

-And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
+And I saw the dead, small and great, standing before God, and books were opened.
+And another book was opened, which is the book of Life.
+And the dead were judged according to their works, by the things which were written in the books.
 (Revelation 20:12)